Model-independent probes of CP violation in the heavy scalar sector at muon colliders: Conclusions and discussions

 \section{Conclusions and discussions}

 We propose a model-independent strategy to test CP violation in an extended scalar sector at future muon colliders (MuC).
 The key observation is the existence of the single process

 It already requires both couplings $c_2\neq 0$ and $c_{12}\neq 0$.
 Therefore, an observation of this channel is sufficient to establish CP violation in the scalar sector within the effective framework of Eq.~(\ref{eq:effint}).
-The absorbers to avoid BIB \cite{Mokhov:2011zzd,Mokhov:2014hza,DiBenedetto:2018cpy,Bartosik:2019dzq} lead to the same signal events coming from both $W^+W^-$- and $ZZ$-fusion processes, because the very forward/backward $\mu^{\pm}$ cannot be detected and thus behave as missing energy.
+The absorbers installed to mitigate beam-induced backgrounds (BIB)~\cite{Mokhov:2011zzd,Mokhov:2014hza,DiBenedetto:2018cpy,Bartosik:2019dzq} imply that the signal receives contributions from both $W^+W^-$ and $ZZ$ fusion, because the very forward/backward $\mu^{\pm}$ cannot be detected and thus behave as missing energy.